NORACL: Neurogenesis for Oracle-free Resource-Adaptive Continual Learning: Introduction

 \textbf{(2)} We theoretically show on an analytically tractable task stream that, while in the current de-facto \gls{sota} method, \gls{ewc}~\citep{kirkpatrick2017EWC}, the effective plasticity of the network decays monotonically as tasks accumulate, \gls{noracl} shows no such decline due to it's on-demand neuronal growth.

-\textbf{(3)} We show empirically that a single \gls{noracl} configuration, using identical hyperparameters and no prior knowledge of the future task stream, achieves final accuracies on par with oracle-provisioned static baselines, while using 10-20\% fewer parameters across varying task counts and varying task geometries.
+\textbf{(3)} We show empirically that \gls{noracl} using no prior knowledge of the future task stream, achieves final accuracies on par with oracle-provisioned static baselines, while using 10-20\% fewer parameters across varying task counts and varying task geometries.

 \textbf{(4)} We show that \gls{noracl} yields interpretable growth patterns with respect to task geometry: weakly similar tasks predominantly expand earlier feature-extraction layers, whereas more similar tasks shift growth toward later feature-combination layers.